 We test our recovery operations and backup quality by regular data recovery.
 Minimum data recovery is seven days, up to 30 days of retention.
 GDPR requirements are followed.

 As all software and customer data resides only in Amazon AWS infrastructure, AWS security certification compliance applies.
 Amazon AWS is certified with the following certificates, among others:

 - ISO 27001: Information Security Management Systems (ISMS)

 - ISO 27017: Cloud-specific security control guidance

 - ISO 27018: Protection of Personally Identifiable Information (PII) in public clouds

 - PCI DSS 3.2

-All Amazon’s AWS services are GDPR ready.
+All of Amazon’s AWS services are GDPR-compliant.